Frequently Asked Questions

 What other services do Guide Dogs provide?

-Guide Dogs also provide Autism Assistance Dogs to families of children with Autism, and Pets as Therapy Dogs as companions to children or adults with Autism or other disabilities.
+Guide Dogs also provide Autism Assistance Dogs to families of children with Autism, and Therapy Dogs as companions to children or adults with Autism or other disabilities.

 An Autism Assistance Dog is trained for the purpose of increasing a child's safety.
 When the family is out walking, the child is attached to the dog by a lead that is secured to a belt around the child's waist.
 The child is able to roam freely with their dog by their side, but should he or she attempt to abscond, the dog will resist by sitting or even lying down.
 The Autism Assistance Dog has the same legal rights of access as a Guide Dog.